nikobojs/manuscrape_electron/README.md

 Whether you're a collaborator or project owner isn't bound to your ManuScrape user, but to your permission role in the specific project.

-When there are enough observations, the project manager can export the data to different formats, including spreadsheets and zip files.
-Right now the export features are optimized to be easily integratable with NVivo 14.
+The project manager can at any time export the entire project into to different formats, including spreadsheets and zip files.
+Right now the export features are optimized to deliver formats that are easy to import into [NVivo 14](https://lumivero.com/products/nvivo/).
 <br />
 <br />